Chad Johnson Saved Most His NFL Salary, Talks Wedding Planning

 OK, Johnson may have taken this a tad too far.

 "Where did all this come from?!"
-Rosada fires back.
+Rosado fires back.
 "See what I have to deal with?!"

 RELATED CONTENT: